rsicarelli/codigo-de-conduta/README.md

 ### Slack Commands

 Many members of ASG have this Slack open during the work day, or installed on their phones.
 Additionally, there are members in many different time zones.
 Please be cautious about using  `@channel` or `@everyone` and avoid it if possible.

+For tips and tricks or questions about Slack usage, check out #meta.

 ### Q & A